devonzuegel/ketchup-club/README.md

 ## Phase 3: Before making it public

+- [ ] Dark theme improvements
+  - [ ] Store the user's chosen theme in AsyncStorage so that it doesn't get reset every time they open the app
+  - [ ] Make the splash screen match the theme
 - [ ] Have the PhoneInput component autosuggest the user's phone number.
 Note: This may require forking the library and adding the feature
 - [ ] Add friends
   - [ ] Lucie L